cloudcreativity/laravel-json-api/docs/features/soft-deletes.md

 In addition, a request to `GET` a soft-deleted resource will result in that resource being returned to the client, rather than a `404 Not Found` response.

-> Tip: By default the trait uses the `deleted-at` field to toggle the soft-delete status of a resource, as shown in the example below.
-You would also need to add the `deleted-at` field to the `getAttributes` method on your resource schema.
+> Tip: By default the trait uses the `deletedAt` field to toggle the soft-delete status of a resource, as shown in the example below.
+You would also need to add the `deletedAt` field to the `getAttributes` method on your resource schema.
 The field is customisable - see below for how to change the field name.

 ## Soft-Deleting and Restoring Resources